conan-io/docs/tutorial/conan_repositories/uploading_packages.rst

     $ conan remote list

-You can search any remote in the same way you search your Conan local cache.
-Actually, many Conan commands can specify a specific remote.
+You can search any remote in the same way as you search your Conan local cache.
+Actually, many Conan commands optionally accept a specific remote:

 .. code-block:: bash

     $ conan search "*" -r=my_local_server

 Now, upload the package recipe and all the packages to your remote.
-In this example, we are using our ``my_local_server`` remote, but you could use any other.
+In this example, we are using our ``my_local_server`` remote, but you could use any other:

 .. code-block:: bash